Guidelines for Temporary Artwork on Metro Property

 Right-of-way (ROW) refers to sidewalks, streetscapes and areas not managed by another department of Metro including Parks, Libraries, or General Services.
 Sidewalks, bridges and streetscapes connected to state routes may require Tennessee Department of Transportation (TDOT) approval, which is not part of this application process and not under the purview of Metro.

+Please note that Metro Arts review of proposed temporary artwork typically takes up to 90 days.
 In addition to the Temporary Artwork agreement, applicants may be required to obtain a permit from Public Works for any activity occurring in the ROW.
 This may include temporary sidewalk or traffic lane closures.
+If the proposed temporary artwork site is a roadway, only secondary streets with low to moderate vehicular and pedestrian traffic may be activated.
+Approval will not be granted for project sites that involve heavily trafficked intersections, connectors or major roadways.
 Physical structures (sculptures or objects) planned to be located in the ROW will require an encroachment approval which can take up to 90 days.
 Encroachment permits must be approved by ordinance (three readings before the Metropolitan Council).
 An artwork with an underground foundation also requires an excavation permit.
 Complete details and requirements related to Public Works permits can be found here: http://www.nashville.gov/Public-Works/Permits.aspx (Please note that general liability insurance is a requirement of the ROW permit.)

-- Metro does not accept ownership of said artwork nor accept any responsibility for future maintenance.
-Any on-site liability of the artwork or installation of artwork is assumed by the applicant/artist.
+- Metro does not accept ownership of said artwork nor accept any responsibility maintenance, repair, or replacement of artwork.

 - No artwork can obstruct public access or violate the provisions of the American with Disabilities Act (ADA).